 In addition to offering a decent return on investment and generally being a good investment opportunity, buying real estate in Colombia has one major benefit that everyone’s buzzing about.

-That benefit is a permanent residence that you’ll automatically be entitled to if you spend at least $200,000 on Colombian real estate.
-And then, five years later (two years if you happen to have a local spouse or child), you can also apply for the Colombian passport.
+That benefit is a permanent residence that you’ll automatically be entitled to if you spend approximately $170,000 on Colombian real estate.

 A Colombian passport is now much better than it used to be.
 Not only will you be able to travel to 125+ countries visa-free, but you’ll also be granted access to Europe’s Schengen zone visa-free.